 - Select either Automatic, Maximum Data, Save Data, or Wi-Fi Only.

-- Automatic: Automatic allows you to maintain the best quality based on your internet connection speed.
+- Automatic: This allows streamers to maintain the best streaming quality corresponding with your provided internet connection speed.

-- Low: Low allows 0.3GB per hour per device.
+- Low: Low allows streamers 0.3GB every hour per device.

-- Medium: This allows 0.7 GB per hour per device at an SD resolution.
+- Medium: This allows 0.7 GB per hour on every device at an SD resolution level.

-- High: This option allows up to 3GB per hour per device for HD; 7GB per hour per device for 4K Ultra HD.
+- High: High allows up to 3GB each hour on every device for HD; 7GB per hour per device for 4K Ultra HD.

 To set a profile-specific usage setting:

-- Head over to Netflix.com on a computer and sign in.
+- Navigate to Netflix.com on a desktop or laptop and sign in to your account.

-- Select the profile you’d like to change the data usage settings for.
+- Select which profile you’d like to modify the data usage settings on.